munificent/game-programming-patterns/book/event-queue.markdown

 </aside>

-This problem gets even worse in big boss fights where you have piles of minions running around and all sorts of action going down.
+There's a similar problem in big boss fights where we have piles of minions running around and all sorts of action going on.
 The hardware can only play so many sounds at one time.
-If you try to go over that limit, some will get ignored or audibly cut off.
+When we try to go over that limit, sounds get dropped or audibly cut off.

-What we'd like is a way to look at the entire *set* of sounds we're about to play and be able to group and prioritize them.
+To fix that, we need to look at the entire *set* of sounds we're playing and aggregate and prioritize them.
 Unfortunately, our audio API handles each `playSound()` call independently and forgets about the previous ones as soon as it returns.
 It only sees sounds through a pinhole, one request at a time.

-* **Problem 2: Requests cannot be analyzed, grouped, or aggregated together.**
+* **Problem 2: Requests cannot be analyzed or aggregated.**

-Out of sheer obstinance at this point, we ignore all of these issues until the real deal-breaker falls in our lap.
-By this point, we've got calls to our audio API strewn throughout the codebase, coming from lots of different game systems.
+These problems seem like mere annoyances once the real deal-breaker falls in our lap.
+By this point, we've got calls to our audio API strewn throughout the codebase in lots of different game systems.
 But our game engine is running on modern multi-core hardware.
-To take advantage of those cores, we've spread our code over a few different threads.
-Rendering is on one thread, AI runs on a few worker threads, physics is on its own, etc.
+To take advantage of those cores, we those game systems on different threads -- rendering on one, AI on another, etc.

 Since our API is synchronous, it runs on the *caller's* thread.
-Since we're calling it all over the place, that means we're hitting our API concurrently from a number of threads.
-Go back and look at that sameple code.
+When we call it from different game systems, we're hitting our API concurrently from a number of threads.
+Look at that sample code.
 See any thread synchronization?
 Me either.

 All hell breaks lose.
 This is particularly egregious because we intended to have a *separate* thread for audio.
 So it's just sitting there totally idle now.

-* **Problem 3: Requests cannot be processed a on different thread from the caller.**
+* **Problem 3: Requests are processed on the wrong threads.**

 ### Leave a message

-The common thread of all of these problems is that calling `playSound()` is interpreted by the audio engine to mean "Oh God drop everything and play the source right now and don't you dare return until you have".
+The common theme to these problems is that a call to `playSound()` is interpreted by the audio engine to mean, "Drop everything and play the sound right now!"
 That immediacy is a problem for the audio implementation.

-The caller calls `playSound()` at *its* convenience (and on the caller's thread!), not necessarily when it's convenient for the audio engine to process that request.
-To fix that, we want to decouple when a request comes in from when it's actually processed.
-This way, we can receive the request as quickly as possible and return control back to the caller.
-Meanwhile, we'll handle those requests when we're good and ready.
+The game system calls `playSound()` at *its* convenience, but not necessarily when it's convenient for the audio engine to *process* that request.
+To fix that, we want to decouple *receiving* a request from *processing* it.
+Just like a GUI event system, the place where messages hang out between when the request came in and when the audio engine processes it is a queue.

-During the time between when a request came in and when we're ready to handle it, it needs to sit *somewhere*.
-That somewhere is a queue.
-We'll add requests to the end of the queue when they come in.
-When we want to process some, we'll pull them off the front.

 ## The Pattern

 A **queue** stores a series of **notifications or requests** in last-in, first-out order.
 Sending a notification simply **enqueues the request and returns**.
 The request processor then **processes items from the queue later** at an appropriate time.

 Requests can be **handled directly**, or **routed to interested parties**.
 This **decouples the sender from the receiever** both **statically** and **in time**.

+---

 ## When to Use It